Text by CLOT Magazine

-Due to the COVID-19 coronavirus outbreak social and economic routines have been interrupted, including cultural programming.
+Due to the COVID-19 coronavirus outbreak, social and economic routines have been interrupted, including cultural programming.
 In response to this current uncertainty and a time of anxiety, Chronus Art Center (Shanghai, China) sent out an open call for a special online exhibition in early February.
-The result, We=Link: Ten Easy Pieces, is curated by Zhang Ga and available online since March 30, 2020.
+The result, We=Link: Ten Easy Pieces, is curated by Zhang Ga and has been available online since March 30, 2020.

 The works explore the potential of mobile technologies, particularly with a creative and critical appropriation of various social media platforms and address a general state of humanity that is under pressing peril of natural and social disruptions and precariousness manifested in the coronavirus outbreak.